AMFI Registered Mutual Fund Distributor · ARN 119185

 Mutual Fund Taxation

-Understanding capital gains tax on mutual fund investments in India
+Capital gains tax rules on mutual fund investments in India — effective July 23, 2024.

 Mutual fund investments in India are subject to capital gains tax.
 The tax rate and holding period requirements depend on the type of mutual fund scheme.
 This guide covers the latest tax rules effective from July 23, 2024.